 At the same time, couturiers were alert to the need for discretion in more sober everyday situations, as was made clear by the taste and technical perfection of their dresses, suits and ensembles.
 The department's collection offers many illustrations of the double-edged savoir faire that makes haute couture what it is.

-The collection began to be built up during the 1950s at the instigation of haute couture clients or in the form of tributes to a wife or mother, which explains the preponderance of these elegant memorabilia.
+The collection began during the 1950s with donations by haute couture clients, or in the form of donations as tributes to a wife or mother, which explains the preponderance of these elegant memorabilia.
 Radical expansion came when the museum was set up in the Palais Galliera in 1977, with donations from the Duchess of Windsor, the Duchesse d'Orléans, Baroness Rothschild and Princess Grace of Monaco.
 These major additions were combined with gifts from the leading couture houses, which were keen to see their work preserved for the future.
 Examples include Cristobal Balenciaga, who gave Galliera prototypes from his most recent colections, and Yves Saint Laurent.
 There was, too, Givenchy whose gift included items from Audrey Hepburn's wardrobe.